3cqs-coder/SymBot/docs/README.md

 #### Can I access SymBot from my mobile device?
 - Yes.
 If you set up SymBot on a home network and your mobile device is connected to the same wireless network, you should be able to open a web browser on your device and access SymBot just fine.
 Keep in mind that you need to use the IP address of the server that SymBot is running on, such as http://192.168.1.10:3000.
 However, being able to access it from other locations depends if your system is accessible to the public internet.
 This generally requires either opening ports on your router and system, or setting up a [Reverse Proxy](#reverse-proxy-setup).

+#### Where should I host SymBot and how much does it cost?
+- While there are a lot of hosting providers to choose from, using one you trust is generally the best way to ensure SymBot runs smoothly at all times.
+Many providers offer free tier services or very low cost options.
+Although this is not a recommendation to use any of these providers, this [Cloud Free Tier Comparison](https://github.com/cloudcommunity/Cloud-Free-Tier-Comparison) list is a good place to start.

 #### How many DCA bots can I run at the same time?
 - You can technically run an unlimited number of bots, however any limitations mostly come from how often your exchange allows APIs to be accessed, and the amount of resources your system (server) has such as CPU, memory, etc. The more bots you run generally requires additional API calls to your exchange and more system processing capability to manage all of your deals efficiently.